Gabriel192K/PCF8575/README.md

 ## Key features
 - Begin and end functions for easy on/off logic
 - Address out of bounds and connection checking
-- bit direction logic with default state as input
+- Bit direction logic with default state as input
-- port or bit read and write operations (can read or write entire port or specific bit)
+- Port or bit read and write operations (can read or write entire port or specific bit)
-- bit manipulation algorithms (left or right shifting, rotating and fast bit reversing)
+- Bit manipulation algorithms (left or right shifting, rotating and fast bit reversing)

 ## Tested on
 - ATmega328P @ 16MHz